 Siamese cats are so loyal to their owners that other pets (and even people) can be seen as a threat to them, creating tension and jealousy in your home.

 If you don’t have any other pets, it’s a good idea to get two Siamese cats to keep each other company.
-But be sure to spend the same amount of time with each cat so that you avoid their overly bonded behavior.
+But be sure to spend the same amount of time with each cat so that you avoid the overly bonded Siamese behavior.

 4. They’re a Gentle Breed

-Not known for being aggressive, Siamese cats are gentle and loving cats, making them perfect cats for families with children.
-Siamese cats enjoy playing and can be a fun companion for kids, so long as you’ve taught them how to interact appropriately with others.
+Not known for being an aggressive cat breed, Siamese cats are gentle and loving cats, making them perfect cats for families with children.
+The Siamese cat’s demeanor can be quite playful and they’re a fun companion for kids, so long as you’ve taught them how to interact appropriately with others.

 5. They’re Protective of Their Owners

-While they may be loving and gentle to their owners, Siamese cats are very protective.
+While they may be loving and gentle to their owners, one of the most well-known Siamese traits is their protectiveness.
 Due to the strong bond with their owners, they will display protective behavior if they think their favorite human is being threatened.

 6. They’re Incredibly Talkative

 Siamese cats are not a good choice for those that want a quiet cat with a pleasant meow.
 These cats love to chat with their owners, and their voices are very distinct.
-Expect them to meow a lot and loudly.
-They like to follow their owners around the house and while constantly chatting to their loved ones.
+Expect to hear your Siamese meow a lot and loudly.
+They like to follow their owners around the house while constantly chatting to their loved ones.

 When you bring home a Siamese, whether it’s a kitten or fully grown, caring for it involves many tasks.
 Below you’ll find essential things you should make sure you provide for your Siamese cat as this will give it a healthy and happy life in your home.